Worsted: Weight

 "Aran", or simply "Medium", refers to a particular weight of yarn that produces a gauge of 16–20 stitches per 4 inches of stockinette, and is best knitted with 4.5mm to 5.5mm needles (US size 7–9).

 The term worsted, in relation to textile yarn weight, is defined as the number of hanks of yarn, each with a length of 560 yards, that weigh one pound.

+Super numbers represent the fineness of the worsted wool fiber used in the fabric.
+The higher the number, such as Super 100s, 120s, or 150s, the finer the wool thread is.
+The actual number is calculated by the maximum number of hanks of wool that can be spun into one pound of wool.
+For example, if you can spin 100 hanks each 560 yards long, the resulting wool is classified as Super 100s.
+Generally, the higher the super number, the lighter the weight of the fabric.

 Automation

 Before the introduction of automatic machinery, there was little difficulty in attaining a straight fibre, as long wool was always used, and the sliver was made up by hand, using combs.
 The introduction of Richard Arkwright's water frame in 1771, and the later introduction of cap and mule spinning machines, required perfectly prepared slivers.
 Many manufactories used one or more preparatory combing machines (called gill-boxes) before further processing, to ensure straight fibres and to distribute the lubricant evenly.